SairajRR/Sparrow-Hacks/README.md

 # Sparrow Hacks

-Sparrow Hacks is a cybersecurity learning platform that provides educational resources, tools, and demonstrations for beginners interested in ethical hacking and cybersecurity.
+Sparrow Hacks is a cybersecurity learning platform designed for beginners who want to explore ethical hacking tools, guides, and cybersecurity concepts through a simple web interface.

-The website is designed to help users explore cybersecurity concepts through structured pages, guides, and practical demonstrations.
+The website provides educational resources, downloadable tools, and structured guides to help users understand cybersecurity practices in an accessible way.

 ---